-Dr. Tandon currently serves as Director of Cancer CytoGenomics.
-Dr. Tandon holds subspecialty board certifications in both Molecular Genetic Pathology, and also Hematopathology.
+Dr. Tandon holds subspecialty board certifications from the American Board of Pathology in both Molecular Genetic Pathology, and also Hematopathology.
 His general certifications are in anatomic and clinical pathology.
-Dr. Tandon’s training in hematopathology consisted of an intensive fellowship and clinical instructorship at the University of Pittsburgh School of Medicine under the guidance of Dr. Steven Swerdlow, and his training in molecular genetic pathology was conducted at Washington University in St. Louis School of Medicine.
+Dr. Tandon’s training in hematopathology consisted of an intensive fellowship and clinical instructorship at the University of Pittsburgh School of Medicine under the guidance of WHO lead author Dr. Steven Swerdlow, and his training in molecular genetic pathology was conducted at Washington University in St. Louis School of Medicine.
 Dr. Tandon completed his general residency training at Northwestern University Feinberg School of Medicine.
 Dr. Tandon is an active member of the Society for Hematopathology, and the Association for Molecular Pathology.

 Eric Antoniou, PhD

 Assistant Director, Cancer Genomics